The Seagull: Film

 Sidney Lumet's 1968 film The Sea Gull used Moura Budberg's translation.
 The play was also adapted as the Russian film The Seagull in 1972.

-The 2003 film La petite Lili from director Claude Miller, starring Ludivine Sagnier as Nina renamed Lili, updates Chekhov's play to contemporary France in the world of the cinema.
+The 2003 film La petite Lili by director Claude Miller, starring Ludivine Sagnier as Nina renamed Lili, updates Chekhov's play to contemporary France in the world of the cinema.

 Christian Camargo directed a 2014 film adaptation of the play, titled Days and Nights, set in rural New England during the 1980s.
 The film starred Camargo, William Hurt, Allison Janney, Katie Holmes, Mark Rylance, and Juliet Rylance.

 An American film titled The Seagull went into production in 2015.
 It was released on May 11, 2018, by Sony Pictures Classics; directed by Michael Mayer with a screenplay by Stephen Karam, starring Annette Bening and Saoirse Ronan.

-A contemporary Afrikaans-language film adaptation directed by Christiaan Olwagen, titled Die Seemeeu, debuted at the Kyknet Silwerskermfees on 23 August 2018.
+A contemporary Afrikaans language film adaptation directed by Christiaan Olwagen, titled Die Seemeeu, debuted at the Kyknet Silwerskermfees on 23 August 2018.
 Cintaine Schutte won the Best Supporting Actress award for her portrayal of Masha.